DavidROliverBA/bac4-standalone/README.md

 **Manual:**
 - Drag elements to position them precisely
-- Position info shows in properties panel
+- Position info shows in the properties panel

 **Automatic:**
-- Click "Layout" in header
+- Click "Layout" in the header
 - Choose algorithm:
   - Hierarchical (recommended for C4)
   - Grid (for uniform spacing)